brandonshope/NGINX-WALLARM-LAB/README.md

-# NGINX OSS with Wallarm Inside
+# NGINX OSS or Plus with Wallarm Inside
-Introduction to Wallarm Nodes installed as a Dynamic Module in NGINX OSS
+Introduction to Wallarm Nodes installed as a Dynamic Module in NGINX OSS or Plus

 ### Goals
 * Install NGINX